Techtonica/curriculum/node-js/node-js.md

 ### Supplemental Materials

+- Be aware of how to find [Node's API docs](https://nodejs.org/api/), and briefly familiarize yourself with its structure.
+You don't need to read it all now!
+- Be aware that one way to install Node is by [downloading it directly from their website](https://nodejs.org/en/).
+However, we are not using this method; we're using nvm.
 - [Why use Node.js? (video)](https://www.youtube.com/watch?v=zy8IOlIg3aw) Note: this is a different video than above
 - [Why learn Node.js? (video)](https://www.youtube.com/watch?v=mCC5WGzx9Z8)
 - [8 Reasons to use Node.js (video)](https://www.youtube.com/watch?v=BKorQQO4xtM)